hans375-olo/branch-wifi-infrastructure-lab/README.md

 - Application-aware Guest filtering (social media, streaming, etc.)
 - This lab provides direct preparation for Fortinet NSE certification

-### Phase 4 — Automation
+### Phase 4 — Automation with Ansible
 &
 ### Phase 5 — External Connector (CML)
+Executed.
 Phases 4 and 5 are implemented together because they depend on each other: external connectivity is what makes host-based automation possible, and host-based automation is the reason external connectivity is worth configuring.

+### Change of setup

+Replace the Alpine Linux node in CML with a dedicated Fedora management server VM.
+Install Ansible.
+See below for details.

 ### Network path